geracam/Codify/README.md

 Let's learn some node.js

+This is a real time chat application in node.js.
+Beginner stuff, I know, but it's a start.

 I wanted to learn some node, so I used Socket.io, Jade, and Express.
 To run make sure you have all of these dependencies!